spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/products/concrete-products/managing-marketplace-concrete-products-image-sets.md

 To delete an image in the image set for the marketplace abstract product:

 1. On the *Concrete Products* page, next to the concrete product you want to edit, hover over the three dots and click **Manage Product** or just click the line.
 This takes you to the *Concrete Product SKU, Name* page.
 Scroll down to the *Images* pane.
-2. Select a locale you want to delete an image for.
+2. Select a default or a specific locale you want to delete an image for.
 3. Click the **Delete** icon.

 To delete an image set with its images for the abstract product, click **Delete Image Set**.